przemek83/same-game/README.md

 ```

 ## License
-Project is distributed under the MIT License.
+The project is distributed under the MIT License.
 See `LICENSE` for more information.